apple/music-feed-examples/README.md

 * Get the metadata for the Apache Parquet files.
 * Use the Apache Parquet files.

-These are presented as quick and easy files focused on the above, these may not be the most efficient methods for each but are suitable for basic instruction.
+These example files are written to be simple to understand and may not reflect possible code optimizations.

 ## Languages: